mui/mui-x/docs/data/advanced-components/overview.md

 The license key will work **forever in a production environment** with any version released before your license term ends.

-However, when the term ends, you won't be licensed to access newer updates and upgrades, nor use the current or older versions in **development environment**.
+However, when the term ends, you won't be licensed to access newer updates and upgrades, nor use the current or older versions in a **development environment**.
 In these cases, the component will display a watermark and a console warning, stating that the license is no longer valid.

 For example, if you purchase a one-year license today, you will be able to update to any version—including major versions—released in the next 12 months.
 Those versions will always be available for use in a deployed application.
-But you'll be required to renew your license if you need to update to a version released 18 months later, or continue development with a version released on the first 12 months.
+But you'll be required to renew your license if you need to update to a version released 18 months later or continue development with a version released in the first 12 months.

 #### Invalid license key